The Center for Third Space Thinking

 The Third Space describes new skill sets like collaboration, empathy, intellectual curiosity, adaptability, and one I really agree with is what Annenberg calls 360-thinking.
 All of these things define to be new requirements of our professionals.

-Jon Iwata, Senior Vice President Marketing and Communications, IBM
+Jon Iwata, Former Senior Vice President Marketing and Communications, IBM

 Jon Iwata, March 25, 2016